shamilton1/Experimental/README.md

 ```

 ## Images
+**Important**: Images should always be inserted using a relative path.

-Use the following sturucrure for images:
+Use the following construction to insert images:

 \![](/<images/image1.jpg>)\
 Example: